rosmn/tempo-effects-calculator/README.md

 * You can click the values from the table and they wil be copied to clipboard automatically
 * The "negative predelay" button changes the current predelay to its negative value
 * Enjoy !

+You can see the app running at: https://tempo-calc-robert.herokuapp.com/